Decision Aid for Clinically Localized Prostate Cancer

 Talk with your healthcare provider about the risks and benefits of screening:

-- Benefits include finding prostate cancer early.
+- Prostate cancer that is found may be at an early stage.
 Cancer treatment is often more successful when it starts early.
 This means you can make more decisions about treatment.

 - Risks include the following: